CATEGORIES:

 - PRACTICE - Practice your emergency plan with your family.

-- LEARN - Know the difference between a watch and a warning.
+- LEARN - Understand the various tornado alerts - like the difference between a watch and a warning.
 A "watch" means a tornado is possible in your area.
 A "warning" means a tornado has been spotted, so you must take shelter immediately.

 - LISTEN - Listen to local news or a weather radio to stay up to date.